lebeerman/anstagram/README.md

 - [X] `DELETE /words/:word.json`: Deletes a single word from the data store.
 NOTE - this should be protected or disabled in PROD
 - [X] `DELETE /words.json`: Deletes all contents of the data store.
 NOTE - this should be protected or disabled in PROD

+**DEPLOY**

+- [ ] heroku
+- Considering: aws, azure, GCP, firebase, try serverless, or dockerized approach?

 **Optional/Stretch**
+TODO - Add Tests and Update test runner script
 - [X] Endpoint that returns a [X] count of words in the corpus and [X] min/max/median/average word length
 - [X] Respect a query param for whether or not to include proper nouns in the list of anagrams
 - [X] Endpoint that identifies words with the most anagrams
 - [X] Endpoint that takes a set of words and returns whether or not they are all anagrams of each other
-- [ ] Endpoint to return all anagram groups of size >= *x*
+- [~] Endpoint to return all anagram groups of size >= *x* NOTE: This sort of works.
 - [X] Endpoint to delete a word *and all of its anagrams*

-**DEPLOY**

-- [ ] heroku
-- Considering: aws, azure, GCP, firebase, try serverless, or dockerized approach?

 ---